 - Legion of Super-Heroes.
 While every other planet seems to spawn a race of superpowered people, Earthlings need to do it the old fashioned way with lab accidents and the like.

-- Teen Titans has Starfire (and her sister Blackfire) who are super strong, can fly, can throw fireballs, learn languages by kissing and have inordinately high pain thresholds (including a tolerance for extreme temperatures).
+- Teen Titans (2003) has Starfire (and her sister Blackfire), who are super strong, can fly, can throw fireballs, learn languages by kissing and have inordinately high pain thresholds (including a tolerance for extreme temperatures).
 All of these powers are just... characteristics of Tamaranians, apparently.

-- However, most Autobots are so freaked out by organic contamination that captain Fanzone actually managed to intimidate an informant into getting them what they needed just by threatening to drool on him.
+- Played with in Transformers: Animated: While humans are definitely smaller and scrawnier than the giant Cybertronians, most Autobots are so freaked out by organic contamination that captain Fanzone actually managed to intimidate an informant into getting them what they needed just by threatening to drool on him.

 - Subverted for laughs in The Simpsons "Treehouse of Horror II".
 The aliens Kang and Kodos only invade Earth after humanity has voluntarily dissolved its militaries and destroyed all its weapons, leaving them helpless against the aliens' arsenal of wooden clubs and slingshots.
 The aliens even boast, "Your superior intellect is no match for our puny weapons!"
 They flee the planet when one human thinks to attack them with a wooden board that has a nail sticking out of it.

-- The only known alien race in Steven Universe is the gems, who are superhumanly strong, tough, and agile, capable of Voluntary Shapeshifting, don't age, don't need to eat, drink, or sleep, can replace their entire body if injured, have individualized powers or built-in weapons, and possess several other inherent advantages even separate from their incredibly advanced technology.
+- The only known sapient alien race in Steven Universe is the gems, who are superhumanly strong, tough, and agile, capable of Voluntary Shapeshifting, don't age, don't need to eat, drink, or sleep, can replace their entire body if injured, have individualized powers or built-in weapons, and possess several other inherent advantages even separate from their incredibly advanced technology.
 Basically the only advantage humans have is that they can reproduce without draining planets dry of life energy.
+However, gems are an artificial species created by god-like alien beings, so it's not exactly a fair comparison—the few other (non-sapient) alien lifeforms shown aren't significantly more powerful than Earth life.